-A Community Interest Company: Music Connect CIC, has been set up to support and complement the efforts of the Wiltshire Music Connect music education hub.
+A Community Interest Company: Music Connect CIC, was set up to support and complement the efforts of the Wiltshire Music Connect music education hub.

-The idea of a CIC was first suggested to and approved by our Stakeholder Board and has been discussed with Arts Council England (our major funder).
+The idea of a CIC was first suggested to and approved by our Stakeholder Board and has been discussed with Arts Council England (the major funder of Wiltshire Music Connect).

 A CIC is a company regulated under normal company rules but with the distinctions that any profits are intended to be used for the good of the community and the assets of the company are locked in such a way they can only be used for the company’s stated purpose and cannot be removed or sold.